Tnkln99/Pong/README.md

 # Pong
-Pong game using sfml libary
+Pong game with a simple AI using sfml libary.